 Exclusive Insights:

-- Glow-in-the-Dark: Ensures usability in low-light conditions.
+- Glow-in-the-Dark: Ensures visibility in low-light conditions.

 2. Cammenga 3H Tritium Military Compass